rsptim1/FlareNet/README.md

 ## Registering a message callback

 Each unique network tag, represented as a `ushort`, can have callback methods to be invoked when a message with the respective tag is received from the server or a client.

+This will be simplified in the future, expect it to change.

 ```csharp
 ExampleClass exampleVar;